bloominstituteoftechnology/Precourse/Lesson9-JS-VI/README.md

 # Lesson 9: Javascript VI (Callbacks)
 (Attention: These are the class notes for the [Lambda School](http://www.lambdaschool.com) pre-course instruction workshop.
-This is meant to serve as an accompaniment to the class)
+This is meant to serve as an accompaniment to the class.)

-In this lesson we will cover:
+In this lesson, we will cover:

 * Callbacks
 * More Array Methods

 ## Callbacks

-A very important concept in Javascript is the ability to pass a function as an arguments to another function.
-These functions are called `callbacks`.
-These functions can be called anytime and passed arguments within the function.
+A very important concept in Javascript is the ability to pass a function as an argument to another function.
+These functions are called `callbacks`, and can be called anytime to pass arguments within the function.
 We will soon discover why callbacks are so important to Javascript.
-Convention is to use the `cb` argument variable as your callback.
+Convention is to use the `cb` argument variable as your callback:

 ```javascript
     function saysHelloToUser(user) {